vyahello/fake-vehicles-api/README.md

 # Mock vehicle API
-A lightweight fake vehicle API written in [API Star](https://docs.apistar.com/) python Web API toolkit framework.
+A lightweight fake vehicle API written in [API Star](https://docs.apistar.com/) python WEB API toolkit framework.
-It is mostly used as a sample API for your project.
+This project is built only as a sample REST API toolkit.

 Fake data was generated from cool https://www.mockaroo.com source.